 1.5 million people die from vaccine-preventable diseases every year.
 Research has identified ineffective temperature control due to inadequate transportation containers as the key cause.
 TemPower solves this problem through the design of a vaccine container that can keep the vaccines in a safe temperature range for up to 20 days.
 This self sustainability comes from a very effective thermal design and the Penn-developed energy harvesting technology.
 TemPower technologies is not only cost-competitive, it can actually save governments and NGOs millions of dollars by preventing vaccines from being wasted.

 The four teams have two months to refine their ideas and perfect their pitches.
 They’ll present their ideas live to a panel of judges for the $10,000 grand prize in the Y-Prize Grand Finale on February 3, 2020.
-Register to attend the event here.

 About the Technologies

 Learn more about the technologies the teams are using in the videos below.